 One of the most important factors is whether you are trekking solo or in a group, with or without a trekking agency.

 Similarly, another example where the Everest Base Camp trek can get expensive is by adding luxury services like luxury hotels, Helicopter return, & other extra services.
-On our page, we sell EBC Heli Return at $1,750 which is a little more expensive than the normal EBC package.
+On our page, we offer EBC Heli Return Trek at $1,950 which is a little more expensive than the normal EBC package.

 Basically, what I mean to say is, that the Everest Base Camp trek cost is based on the services that you choose and the trekking agency.